New Psychoactive Substances (NPS)

 Missouri Finalises Update To Schedules Of Controlled Substances (19 CSR 30-1.002)

-Missouri has finalized updates to its controlled substance schedules, effective April 30, 2026, to align state regulations with previous proposals.
-Compliance teams should anticipate further rulemakings to bridge the current gap between state and federal scheduling for specific opioids and synthetic stimulants.
+Missouri has finalized updates to its controlled substance schedules effective April 30, 2026, formalizing the alignment of state regulations with earlier proposals.
+Stakeholders should anticipate further rulemakings to bridge the current gap between state and federal scheduling for specific opioids and synthetic stimulants.

 sos.mo.govUnited StatesUnited States